 In 1894 a laundry facility was completed.
 Only Chinese patients were allowed (forced) to work in the laundry.
 This practice led to the first accusations of patient mistreatment and forced retirement of the medical supervisor.

 In 1909 patients were finally allowed access to washrooms at night.
-The wooden perimeter fence was replaced with a concrete one.
+Wooden perimeter fence replaced with a concrete one.

 In 1945 the so-called School for Subnormals opened – later called The Old School